Education

 The curriculum for both courses covers a wide range of topics concerning public administration and policy formulation, and also offers the opportunity for intensive discussion with politicians, high-level government officials, corporate directors, journalists, and other Japanese leaders.
 The program also includes Field Trip/Workshop I-II and a final paper based on Independent Study/Research.
 There are opportunities to make policy research in collaboration with other institutions such as central government.

-School of Government Curriculum 2020/2021 (as of October 2020)
+School of Government Curriculum 2024/2025 (as of April 2024)

 Category Course Name Instructor

-The World and the SDGs Tanaka Akihiko
+I Required Courses The World and the SDGs Kudo

 Introduction to Japan Pressello

-Independent Study Masuyama, et al.
+Independent Study Masuyama

 Tutorial Various

-Field Trip Yokomichi, Pressello
+Field Trip Pressello

 II Recommended Courses Microeconomics I Wie